I get asked to add frequently-asked questions pages to websites. Frequently. (See what I did, there?)

-FAQs are a blight.
 Once an FAQ section takes hold, it demands regular feeding — which comes at the expense of the rest of the site.
-After all, the easiest way to deal with anything that comes up is to just toss it in the FAQ and be done with it.
+After all, the easiest way to deal with anything that comes up is to just toss it in the FAQ, right?
 If organizing the content on your website doesn’t matter, then, why not just have everything on a single page?
-Why even bother putting things into a sensible order?
-Just make people read the ever-growing list of FAQs and be done with it.
+(Which, in some cases, can be the right answer!)
+Why bother putting things into a sensible order if an FAQ page will do?
+Just expect people read the rat’s nest of FAQs.

 Still need convincing?